-Q&A: Certain documents in my possession have been placed on a "legal hold" by legal services.
+Certain documents in my possession have been placed on a "legal hold" by the legal department.
 I want to free up some storage space and copies of some of these documents are kept in other departments.
 May I shred or delete the ones I think are duplicates?

-No. All documents that are related to a "legal hold" must be retained until you are notified by legal services that the hold has ended.
+No. All documents that are related to a "legal hold" must be retained until you are notified by the legal department that the hold has ended.